 My research included examining the launch, promotion and subsequent collapse of a number of phoney companies, plus some historical context about shipbuilding on the Thames.

 It also included tracking down obscure court case documents and adding colour to the profile of a key player at the time, Albert Grant (the man who created Leicester Square).

-The book was called The Mystery of Overend & Gurney – A financial Scandal in Victorian London and was published by Methuen in 2006.
-The Acknowledgements lists: “Chris Wheal for always diligent research”.
+The book was called The Mystery of Overend & Gurney – A Financial Scandal in Victorian London, which was published by Methuen in 2006.
+The Acknowledgements lists “Chris Wheal for always diligent research”.

-The third book The Shooting Star, about the Special Operations Executive in the second world war, is just out.
-It praises my contribution in these terms: “Whose research contribution on so many fronts, and his energy, are unsurpassed.”
+The third book, The Shooting Star, about the Special Operations Executive in the second world war, was published in 2009.
+It praises my contribution as: “[his] research contribution on so many fronts, and his energy, are unsurpassed”.

 I worked on several conferences and roundtables.

 Working on a PR contract for property company Quintain Estates and Development, I was asked to promote the company’s keyworker website.
 I approached The Guardian and convinced the paper that there was a market for a conference and special supplement.

 I then organised the other key speakers for the conference and drew up speaker profiles and the conference agenda.
 Two years later, The Guardian approached me again, no longer contracted to Quintain, to organise a follow-up, which I did.

 I have also set up a major roundtable discussion for The Guardian’s spin-off publication for senior public sector decision-makers, Public magazine.